 “We see some machines jamming every five minutes,” he said.
 “Operators are exposed to a myriad of hazards, everything from sharp edges to software errors and component failures.
 Of these, inadvertent starting of the machine – exposing an operator to hazardous energy – is among the most dangerous.
 Powered machinery, if not properly safeguarded, presents a high risk for injuries such as amputations and fatalities.
 We see these routinely.”

-A point clearly made in a joint webinar developed by UL and EHS Today.
+A point clearly made in a webinar developed by UL.
 In the presentation, Hackworth, who contributed his expertise, showed images from real-world machinery accidents.
 [Warning: The pictures are not for the faint-hearted.]

 “Each machine presents unique hazards,” said Tony Robertson, business development manager with UL’s Energy and Power Technologies Division.
 “We want to help employers identify the risks and safety concerns on the machines, to help make it as safe a workplace environment as possible.”